The Foundations of the Nineteenth Century: Reception

 The Foundations sold extensively: eight editions and 60,000 copies within ten years, 100,000 copies by the outbreak of World War I and 24 editions and more than a quarter of a million copies by 1938.
 The Russian translation was especially popular and was carried by White Russians all the way to Siberia.

 The 1911 translation received positive reviews in most of the British press.

 It was praised in The Spectator as "a monument of erudition"; the Birmingham Post wrote that it was "glowing with life, packed with fresh and vigorous thought"; the Glasgow Herald thought that it would be difficult to "over-estimate the stimulating qualities of the book."

 In the Times Literary Supplement it was declared to be "one of the books that really mattered".

 In the left-wing Fabian News George Bernard Shaw called it a "historical masterpiece".

 Those who failed to read it, he continued, would be unable to talk intelligently about contemporary sociological and political problems.

 In the U.S., Theodore Roosevelt attributed an extreme bias to the author.
 Roosevelt wrote in 1913 that Chamberlain "represents an influence to be reckoned with and seriously to be taken into account."

 The book was important to Wilhelm II, who became Chamberlain's friend (the two held a correspondence), and as a "spiritual" foundation of Nazi Germany.
 Chamberlain's ideas on race were greatly influential to Adolf Hitler, who readily adapted them into his Nazi ideology.

-Chamberlain himself joined the Nazi party, and both Hitler and Nazi chiefpropagandist Goebbels visited Chamberlain whilst he was on his deathbed.
+Chamberlain himself joined the Nazi party, and both Hitler and Nazi Propaganda Minister Joseph Goebbels visited Chamberlain whilst he was on his deathbed.